Compassionate Child Custody Lawyers Serving Marin County, CA

 How Marin County Judges Determine Child Custody and Parenting Time

-Judges determining child custody in California look to the best interests of the children when deciding each parent’s time with the children.
+Judges determining child custody in California must prioritize the best interests of the child when deciding custody arrangements and parenting time.
 Judges do not give preference to either parent based upon the sex of the parent, nor can judges deny custody or visitation due to physical disability, lifestyle, religious belief, or sexual orientation.

-Judges are primarily concerned with the health, safety, and welfare of the children and that the children benefit from frequent and continuing contact with both parents.
+Judges are primarily concerned with the health, safety, and welfare of the children.
+Except in unusual cases, the court assumes that children benefit from frequent and continuing contact with both parents.
 Judges examine specific details about the children to determine these factors such as:

 - The age of the children;